 In addition to Rule G14 and G15, the following rules apply.
 Students are encouraged to apply themselves to their studies, and strive for the best academic results possible in order to adequately prepare themselves for their future careers.
-There will be no examinations as this programme is continuously assessed
+There will be no examinations as these programmes are continuously assessed

-• Re-registration Rules
+Re-registration Rules